juangamella/icp/README.md

 over tens of thousands of random graphs.
 Of course, this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

-The tests can be run with `make test`.
+The tests can be run with `make tests`.
 This will also execute the doctests, generate `1000` random SCMs + interventions, and run the `R` implementation on them for comparison.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are,